Ormonde Winter: Later service

 After his service in Ireland, Winter was put in charge of the resettlement of former RIC officers abroad, accompanied by police bodyguards and habitually carrying a pistol for 2 years afterwards.
 Major General Hugh Tudor attempted to have Winter appointed as deputy chief of police for Palestine, alongside many other British veterans of the Irish conflict recruited into the Palestine Gendarmerie.
 However, the War Office vetoed his request, Winter having been resented by General Sir Nevil Macready and others over his attaining police primacy in intelligence matters over their Army preferred candidate, Lt-Col Walter Wilson.
 Winter eventually retired from the army in 1924.

-In the 1920s Winter joined the directorship of the burgeoning but badly managed British Fascisti, which held several massive rallies (12,000 at one) in the London Parks, their followers being mainly women, ex suffragette types as The Times reported.
-Winter may have been an agent provocateur.
-Winter replaced another British secret agent, Maxwell Knight, as head of BF intelligence but never took up his post, replaced instead by a Lieutenant-Colonel Bramley who was persuaded to keep Knight on as his deputy.
+In the 1920s, Winter joined the directorship of the burgeoning but badly managed British Fascisti, the first political organisation in the United Kingdom to claim and adopt the "fascist" label, which held several massive rallies -twelve thousand people one time- in London parks.
+Winter was appointed head of the organisation's intelligence section, taking over from another British secret agent, Maxwell Knight, but eventually did not take up the post, filled by Lieutenant-Colonel Bramley who kept Knight on as his deputy.

-The director was Brigadier General Robert Byron Drury Blakeney, ex Royal Engineers, who was in part responsible for the birth of the extremist Imperial Fascist League.
-Through mismanagement and scandal the BF faded into obscurity in the late 1920s and membership was swallowed up by other fascist movements.
-In his book Winter makes virtually no mention of this period, perhaps under the Official Secrets Act.
-After the financial demise of the BF, he apparently took no further part in Fascist politics.
+The organisation's director was Brigadier General Robert Byron Drury Blakeney, ex Royal Engineers, who was in part responsible for the birth of the extremist Imperial Fascist League.
+Through mismanagement and scandal, the British Fascisti faded into obscurity in the late 1920s while its membership was swallowed up by other fascist movements in Britain.
+In his book, Winter makes virtually no mention of this period, possibly on account of the Official Secrets Act.

-It was later rumoured that Winter was involved in plots to overthrow the Spanish colonial government in Spanish Morocco and stage a revolution for the Slovak minority against the Czech government.
-In 1940 at the age of 65, he offered his services to the Finnish Army, in their defence against Communist Russia.
-He was honoured for his service—certificates can be seen in his personal collection in the Imperial War Museum.
-He was a master of five Slavic languages and a chain smoker.
-He died peacefully in 1962 aged 87, his obituary reading that he neither feared God nor man.
+It was later rumoured that Winter was involved in plots to overthrow the Spanish colonial government in Spanish Morocco and also to stage a revolution for the Slovak minority against the Czech government.
+In 1940, at the age of 65, he offered his services to the Finnish Army, in their defence against the Soviet Union.

+He was honoured for his service with certificates that can be seen in his personal collection in the Imperial War Museum.
+He spoke five Slavic languages and was a chain smoker.
+He died peacefully in 1962 aged 87, his obituary reading that he feared neither God nor man.